 That’s why it’s nice to have an alternative cooking source.
 If you have an alternative heat source like a wood stove or fireplace, you may be able to cook on it.

-But if you don’t, then you may want to think ahead so you can have a place to cook on your grill or even create an outdoor kitchen.
+However, if you don’t, then you may want to think ahead so you can have a place to cook on your grill or even create an outdoor kitchen.
 You could also utilize a rocket stove or some of these off-grid cooking methods.
 However you choose, just make sure you have a way to prepare food that does not require electricity.

 4. Make Sure Your Animals are Warm